 I hope that we’ll take what we saw in Rio as a reminder of our own domestic environmental policies and regulatory failures.
 I hope we’ll continue to work to do better.
 I hope the kind of activism and determination that culminated in the Clean Water Act will carry into the future, uplifted on a new generation committed to local, regional, and national activism.

-alumni, conservation, energy, environmental economics, environmental health, ESC, sustainability, travel
+alumni, environmental policy, ESC, sustainability, travel

 Time in the Natural World